Burroughs, Dr. Frank R., House

 Over the years, Adams County has faced challenges such as droughts, economic downturns, and the Great Depression.
 However, the resilient community persevered, adapting to changing times and embracing new opportunities.
 Today, the county continues to be an important agricultural hub, with crops such as wheat, potatoes, and sugar beets being major contributors to its economy.
 The county also boasts stunning landscapes and outdoor recreational opportunities, making it an attractive destination for nature enthusiasts and travelers.

-This timeline provides a concise overview of the key events in the history of Adams County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Adams County, Washington.

 • 1879 - Adams County is organized by a legislative act on November 28th.